Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-I have been getting a lot of questions lately on how to start, setup, and monetize a blog and I thought it would be helpful to share my experience.
+I have been getting a lot of questions lately on how to start, setup, and monetize a blog.
+That’s why I put this blog post together.

 To be a successful food blogger, the two obvious tools you need in your arsenal are good recipes and helpful content.